-The 3 Best Coffee Makers For Your Trip
+The 3 Best Coffee Makers For travelling

-A wise man once said “To travel is to live”.
+A wise man once said, “To travel is to live”.
 But it’s like that saying is missing when you’re a coffee lover.
 When I travel, it often means I have to buy my coffee at an airport, or on the highway.
 And there it is more the rule than the exception that the coffee I buy is brewed on low-quality coffee beans, brewed on a giant industrial machine, and has been on a hot plate for hours.

 So I just rewrote that saying today.
 “To travel, with good coffee, is to live”.
 Done.
 Then it is in place.